-A motorcycle accident can cause serious injury – they can even be fatal.
+A motorcycle accident can cause serious injury which can even be fatal.
 The injuries that occur when a rider meets the road can add up to thousands or even millions of dollars in medical bills, lost wages, and replacement services.
 Depending on the circumstances, you may be entitled to insurance benefits to cover your losses.
-First, you’ll need to know where to file insurance claims after a motorcycle accident.
+In order to maximize what you are entitled to collect, you’ll need to know where to file insurance claims after a motorcycle accident.

 Personal Injury Protection Is Optional For Motorcycle Insurance

 Every Michigan motorcyclist is legally required to maintain liability insurance for their motorcycle; however, personal injury protection (PIP) is optional.
 PIP is the coverage that pays for medical expenses, time off work, and other losses related to injuries you suffer in a crash.
 Liability insurance only applies to harm done to others or their property.

 After a motorcycle accident, you will only be able to turn to your motorcycle insurance provider if you chose to opt in to PIP coverage.
 Even then, the amount you receive could be limited by the cap on the policy you chose.
 That is, unless there was a motor vehicle involved in your crash.

 When Cars Hit Motorcycles, No-Fault Insurance Questions Arise

 PIP insurance for motorcycles may be optional, but not for motor vehicles.
 Michigan’s mandatory no-fault auto insurance provides unlimited coverage for medical expenses resulting from a motor vehicle accident, as well as up to three years of lost wages and replacement services.
 Those benefits apply any time a motor vehicle is involved in an accident, even when the person filing the claim wasn’t in the car.
 That means when a motor vehicle hits a motorcycle, the rider can file insurance claims based on certain no-fault policies.